Portavion/brainz/2-areas/Coding/Firebase Auth - Authenticate with Firebase in Node.js.md

   - draft
 ---
 # Authenticate with Firebase in Node.js
-## Sign in the user
+## Sign in the User
 Sign in the user with their Google Account and get the user's Google ID token.
 For example:

 If your app has a browser front end, use Google Sign-In as described in the [Handle the sign-in flow manually](https://firebase.google.com/docs/auth/web/google-signin#advanced-handle-the-sign-in-flow-manually) section.
 Get the Google ID token from the auth response:
 ```js
 const id_token = googleUser.getAuthResponse().id_token
 ```
-## Build a Credential object and sign-in the user with the credential
+## Build a Credential Object and Sign-in the User with the Credential
 ```js
 import { getAuth, signInWithCredential, GoogleAuthProvider } from "firebase/auth";